gvwilson/thirdbit/_posts/2018/2018-05-30-late-nights-thoughts.md

   </div>
   <blockquote>
     <p>
-      ...but for years I measured myself
+      …but for years I measured myself
       by how much academically-digestible novelty I produced and found myself wanting.
       It wasn't until I got over that